By Alex Morgan 1 min read

 Pre-Flop Check-Raise

-Though less common pre-flop, this move can be used in certain situations, such as when holding premium hands like pocket aces or kings, or within specific strategy frameworks to trap opponents.
+Though less common pre-flop, this move can be used in certain situations, such as when holding premium hands like Pocket Aces or kings, or within specific strategy frameworks to trap opponents.

 Post-Flop Situations